peahatlanding/Plain-Webcomic/index.md

 ---
 # Welcome to the Plain Webcomic Live Demo!

-Here's the guide for building your own free webcomic page using this theme and Github Pages.
+This is a Jekyll theme that you can host using Github pages.
+Read the Startup Guide to learn how to use this code.

-<a href="https://peahatlanding.github.io/Plain-Webcomic/docs/index.html" class="btn btn-primary" role="button" aria-disabled="true">Startup Guide</a>
+<a href="https://peahatlanding.github.io/Plain-Webcomic/docs/index.html" class="btn btn-primary" role="button" aria-disabled="true">Plain Webcomic Theme Guide</a>

-Here's a guide for beginners on how to modify your site and upload pages.

-<a href="https://peahatlanding.github.io/Plain-Webcomic/docs/howto.html" class="btn btn-primary" role="button" aria-disabled="true">UserGuide</a>